Jesse McCartney

 Jesse McCartney (born April 9, 1987) is an American actor, singer, and songwriter.
 He achieved fame in the late 1990s on the daytime drama All My Children as JR Chandler.
 He later joined the boy band Dream Street, and eventually branched out into a solo musical career.
 Additionally, McCartney has appeared on shows such as Law & Order: SVU, Summerland, and Greek.
-McCartney has had an extensive voice acting career, voicing characters such as Theodore in the live-action Alvin and the Chipmunks film series, JoJo McDodd in Horton Hears a Who!, Terence in the Tinker Bell series, Dick Grayson in Young Justice, and Roxas and Ventus in the Kingdom Hearts video game series.
+McCartney has voiced characters such as Theodore in the live-action Alvin and the Chipmunks film series, JoJo McDodd in Horton Hears a Who!, Terence in the Tinker Bell series, Dick Grayson in Young Justice, and Roxas and Ventus in the Kingdom Hearts video game series.

 McCartney's solo music career began in 2004 with his debut album Beautiful Soul.
 "Leavin'", a single from his third album Departure, reached the top 10 on the Billboard Hot 100 and is his best-selling song.
 His most recent album, New Stage, was released in 2021.
 McCartney is also known for co-writing "Bleeding Love", which became a worldwide hit for Leona Lewis in 2007.